3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-and, if the electron reach an external position of the trapping zone delimited by the two roots, the electron will be ejected from the atom.
-This fact is well established in Fig. (11).
-Indeed, this figure shows that after passing the position $r=2\, a_0=1.05834 \times 10^{-10}$ m, which is one of the two roots of Eq.
-(118) for the bound state ($n=1$, $l=0$, $m_l=0$) defining the trapping zone, the electron reach in a limited time a position of about $10^{10}$ m.
-This result means that, after living the trapping zone the electron will be strongly ejected far from the atom.
-This is in disagreement with the standard quantum mechanics which suggest that for any position in the space the atomic electron has a non vanishing probability to be there.
-Our approach shows that the electron is trapped in a given trapping zone, otherwise it will be ejected far from the atom.
-Note that this result is even valid for all other excited bound states.
+and, if the electron reaches an extremity position in the trapping zone delimited by the two roots, either it will return back on it way toward the other extremity or it will be pushed away from the trapping zone.
+We think that when the electron is pushed away from the trapping zone, it will either take a trajectory of another state (excited or fundamental) or it will be totally ejected from the atom.
+This fact is partially established in Fig.10 which shows that for the bound state ($n=1$, $l=0$, $m_l=0$), after crossing the position $r=2\, a_0$, which is the upper extremity of the trapping zone, the electron reaches in a limited time a position of about $10^{10}$ m.
+This means that, after living the trapping zone the electron will be strongly ejected far from the atom and is no more bounded to it.
+That is in some disagreement with the standard quantum mechanics which suggests that for any position in the space, the atomic electron has a non vanishing probability to be bounded to the atom.
 A consequence of such a result is a partial localization of the electron in the space in the case of the bound states.